Élise Rivet

-Élise Rivet, also known as Mère Marie Élisabeth de l'Eucharistie (January 19, 1890, Draria, Algeria – March 30, 1945, Ravensbrück concentration camp, Germany) was a Catholic nun and World War II heroine.
-Rivet volunteered to go to the gas chamber, in place of a mother, in the German concentration camp of Ravensbrück.
+Élise Rivet (/fr/; 19 January 1890 – 30 March 1945), also known as Mère Marie Élisabeth de l'Eucharistie, was a Catholic nun and World War II heroine.
+Rivet volunteered to go to a gas chamber at Ravensbrück concentration camp in place of a mother.

 Early life

-Rivet was born to an Alsatian mother and French naval officer father.
+Rivet was born in Draria, French Algeria to an Alsatian mother and French naval officer father.
 After the death of her father in 1910, she moved with her mother to Lyon.
 She worked for a time in a hair salon before joining the convent of the medical sisters of Notre Dame de Compassion in Lyon in 1912.
 In 1933 she became Mère Marie Élisabeth de l'Eucharistie, the convent's Mother Superior.

 World War II

-After the fall of the French Third Republic to Nazi Germany in World War II, she began hiding refugees from the Gestapo and eventually used her convent to store weapons and ammunition for the Mouvements Unis de la Résistance (MUR) at the request of Albert Chambonnet.
+After the fall of France to Nazi Germany in World War II, she began hiding refugees from the Gestapo and eventually used her convent to store weapons and ammunition for the Mouvements Unis de la Résistance (MUR) at the request of Albert Chambonnet.

-On March 24, 1944, she and her assistant were arrested by the Gestapo and taken to the Montluc prison in Lyon.
-From there, she was taken to Romainville, before being shipped to Ravensbrück concentration camp near Berlin, Germany.
-There, stripped of her religious garments, she was forced into hard labor.
-Rivet volunteered to go to the gas chamber on March 30, 1945, in place of a mother only weeks before Germany surrendered unconditionally.
+On 24 March 1944, she and her assistant were arrested by the Gestapo and taken to the Montluc prison in Lyon.
+From there, she was taken to Romainville near Paris, before being shipped to Ravensbrück concentration camp near Berlin.
+There, stripped of her religious garments, she was forced into hard labour.
+Rivet volunteered to go to the gas chamber on 30 March 1945, in place of a mother, only weeks before Germany surrendered.
 She was 55 years old.

 Legacy

-In 1961, the government of France honored her with her portrait on a Heroes of the Resistance postage stamp.
-A street bearing her name was inaugurated in Brignais (Lyon) on December 2, 1979.
-In 1996, she was recognized as Righteous Among the Nations.
+In 1961, the government of France honoured her with her portrait on a Heroes of the Resistance postage stamp.
+A street bearing her name was inaugurated in Brignais near Lyon on 2 December 1979.
+In 1996, she was recognised as Righteous Among the Nations.
 In 1997, she was posthumously awarded the Médaille des Justes.
-In 1999, a lecture hall at the Institut des Sciences de l'Homme in Lyon was named Salle Élise Rivet in her honor.
+In 1999, a lecture hall at the Institut des Sciences de l'Homme in Lyon was named Salle Élise Rivet in her honour.
+In Neubrandenburg, Mecklenburg-Vorpommern, a nursing home for the elderly was named "Sr. Elisabeth Rivet".